astronomer/docs/learn/airflow-isolated-environments.md

 - Use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
 - Use the `@task.external_python` decorator / ExternalPythonOperator.
-- Use the `@task.kubernetes` decorator / KubernetesPodOperator for basic use cases.
-For a more in-depth explanation of the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).
+- Use the IsolatedOperator.
 - Execute conditional task logic in a virtual environment with [virtual branching operators].

+To learn how to use the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).

 :::tip Other ways to learn